 1. Calendar Guidelines: The calendar will permit 2 evening activities per week, with 1 evening activity per committee per month.
 Calendar requests must be submitted to Heather by the 15th of the preceding month, preferably at least 2 weeks before the activity.
 After the 20th of the preceding month, the calendar opens to allow committees to schedule additional evening activities, space permitting.
 Exceptions to the 2 evening/week rule are recurring monthly events such as Book Club and Writer’s Group, as well as Date Nights, Family Parties, and MBA/MBAA activities.
 No MBASA activities on Monday evenings – not even off calendar.
 Follow the advice of Elder L. Tom Perry, “No other activities should involve our family members on Monday night.
 This designated time is to be with our families.”
 (April 2003, “The Importance of the Family”)

 2. Advertising for Events: Please use spreadsheets rather than evites for events.
 Spreadsheets are easier to manage and allow for more information (contact info, ideas, etc.).
 Evites are for more specialized activities (socials/formal gatherings, etc)

 3. Guest Speakers: All guest speakers must be approved through the MBA Office.
-Please submit speaker requests to Lori (cc Heidi) to begin the approval process.
+Please submit speaker requests to Natalie (cc Heather) to begin the approval process.
 Speakers should not be contacted prior to approval.
 We are not permitted to ask current general authorities and/or their spouses to speak – even if related to members of MBASA/MBA students.

-If you have any questions about policy, email Lori.
+If you have any questions about policy, email Natalie.